TEAM-AAAAAAAAAAAAAAAA/AREA/README.md

 - `client_mobile` More or less the same as the client_web but on mobile, thus adding access possibilities for the user
 - `Apollo` It allows you to make personalized queries, very practical when you need very precise information from the database
 - `Postgres` Used as the main server storage location for all services and users

+Note that each part of the project contains its own environment variables distributed in each corresponding folder in an .env folder containing at least :
+- `.env.dev`
+- `.env.preprod`
+- `.env.prod`

 ### Developer tools